 Children & Adults with Disabilities

 Hogar Immanuel is presently home to more than 20 children.
 The residents’ disabilities include Down syndrome, cerebral palsy, psychomotor delays, mental impairment, autism, epilepsy, physical deformations, deafness, and blindness.
 More than 20 employees, including an occupational therapist, work together to care for the children and ensure that their daily needs are met.
 Several of the children attend physical therapy, occupational therapy, and special education classes depending on their personal abilities.
 A small number of children who are more physically capable attend a local special needs school in Puerto Plata.

+Children & Adults with Disabilities

+Hogar Immanuel is presently home to more than 38 children and young adults.
+More than 20 employees, including a physical therapist and nurse, work together to care for the children and ensure that their daily needs are met.
+Several of the children attend physical therapy, occupational therapy, and special education classes.